ItzUzi/CS3650-Project1/README.md

 # CS3650-Project1

 We have put notes BOTH in the code (as comments) and in the readme to demonstrate our understanding of the code.
+Below, you will find a description of what each file does, and the role it plays in the MIPS datapath.
+The picture included will show where that file is being illustrated in the datapath.

 https://electrobinary.blogspot.com/2021/02/mips-processor-design-using-verilog-part1.html?m=1